 Donors with symptoms of cold or flu, stomach virus, fever and/or sore throat are not eligible to donate blood until they are without symptoms.

-Donors receiving an ear or body piercing may donate if the facility is on the approved list.
+Donors receiving an ear or body piercing within the last 356 days are eligible if the facility is on the approved list.
+If facility is not on the approved list donor are not eligible for 356 days.

-Whole Blood – Individuals can donate whole blood up to six (6) times per year.
+Whole Blood – Individuals can donate whole blood every 56 days up to six (6) times per year.

-Platelets – Individuals can donate platelets up to twenty-four (24) times per year.
+Platelets – Individuals can donate platelets every 8 days up to twenty-four (24) times per year.

-Plasma – Individuals can donate plasma every twenty-eight (28) days.
+Plasma – Individuals can donate plasma every 28 days.

-Donors are accepted if six (6) weeks or more have elapsed since delivery (vaginal or C-section) and they are no longer under a doctor’s care, and a blood transfusion was not necessary.
+Donors are eligible if six (6) or more weeks have elapsed since delivery (vaginal or C-section), they are no longer under a doctor’s care, and if a blood transfusion was not necessary.

-Donors are accepted if the donor has completely recovered and is no longer under a doctor’s care for the condition, and a blood transfusion was not necessary.
+Donors are eligible if they have completely recovered and are no longer under a doctor’s care for the condition, and a blood transfusion was not necessary.
 Individual assessment by a screener is required.

 Anyone who has taken drugs or money for sex even once is not eligible to donate.
 The Food & Drug Administration (FDA) also requires that blood centers defer male donors who have had sexual contact with another man within the past 12 months.